 Going to the gym provides an unfamiliar (and intimidating) setting to make a change.
 The effort required is a monumental leap for those who don’t do any other regular physical activity.
 Think about it – you need to make time to workout, get yourself there, understand the equipment, devise a program, do something that is physically hard, and all while feeling like others are noticing that you are out of shape and maybe even out of place.

 When you are first forming good habits, change may be difficult.
 If you can accept the fact that you may have to rely on motivation to get started, you will likely be more successful.
-Eventually habits become easier as they turn into actions that you do automatically.
+Eventually habits become more natural as they turn into actions that you do automatically.

 The next trick in forming good habits is to prepare for success.
-Let’s say you want to add in more fresh fruits and vegetables into your diet.
+Let’s say you want to add more fresh fruits and vegetables to your diet.
 You could start your preparations by re-engineering the set-up in your fridge.
-Most fruits and vegetable are hidden in low drawers, while we tend to put more “grab and go” items higher up.
-Imagine a fridge that had the top shelves filled with fresh fruit and vegetable options and the less healthy choices were put away in the drawers.
+Most fruits and vegetables are hidden in low drawers, while we tend to put more “grab and go” items higher up.
+Imagine a refrigerator that had the top shelves filled with fresh fruit and vegetable options and the less healthy choices were put away in the drawers.
 This is the type of preparation that can help you be successful in your change.
-Add in some action planning and you are so much more likely to be successful.
+Add in some action planning, and you are so much more likely to be successful.

 Finally, if you are planning to make a change, you may want to begin with one that you feel confident about.
 For example, if you are worried about drinking too much soda pop, start by adding in more water to your diet.
-Carry a nice water bottle, drink fizzy water, or put a large jug of water with cut-up fruit in your fridge (at eye level).
+Carry a cute water bottle, drink fizzy water, or put a large jug of water with cut-up fruit in your fridge (at eye level).
 Put the soda pop out of view or make a deal with yourself that you will only drink soda outside of your home.
 You are more likely to feel positive about adding in water than thinking about eliminating a behaviour that you currently enjoy.
-And, if you continue to replace the soda with water, eventually you will form a habit that’s automatic.
+And, if you continue to replace the soda with water, eventually, you will form an automatic habit.

 Your sister in health,